Leadership Team

 Members of Stigma Ends at CU are those individuals who attend and participate in events and are well integrated in the SEACU community.
 Members can include:

-• Those looking for a safe space with open conversations and resources surrounding the topic of substance use
+- Those looking for a safe space with open conversations and resources surrounding the topic of substance use and behavioural addictions

-• Those trying to become more educated and visible allies to people challenged with substance use disorders
+- Those trying to become more educated and visible allies to people challenged with substance use disorders and behavioural addictions

 Members can receive CCR accreditation for their involvement in the campaign by completing the trainings in the following section and being regular participants or attendees of SEACU functions.